FAQ - Artists

 When is the next call for art?

-We are holding an open call for art throughout 2021.
+The next call for art will be announced sometime in the summer.
 Please read above for sending your entries.
 Subscribe to our newsletter or follow us on Instagram to stay informed of important announcements.

 When is the next online exhibition?